datawire/datawire-common/docs/baker/source/architecture.rst

-A service node is responsible for initiating contact with the directory and informing the directory of its presence at least once per hearbeat interval.
+A service node is responsible for initiating contact with the directory and informing the directory of its presence at least once per heartbeat interval.
 If the directory node is unavailable for any reason, the service node will continue to retry indefinitely.

 Client Nodes